'Iao Valley State Park

 DETAILS:

-‘Iao Valley State Park should be (and usually is) on most everyone’s short list of must do places.
-It is easily accessible by car or tour companies, has paved walkways with steps, and signage with historical information.
-It is also a dramatic place to visit, and is particularly well suited for older folks and kids because the trails are short, and paved.
+‘Iao Valley State Park is on virtually every guidebook and tourist pamphlet’s short-list of must-see places – and for good reason.
+It is easily accessible by car or tour companies, has paved walkways, steps, and signage with historical information.
+It is also dramatically scenic and particularly well suited for older folks and kids.

-The second wettest place in Hawai’i (the wettest, on Kauai, is also unofficially the wettest place on earth), the summit of the valley receives an average of over an inch of rain per day. (that isn’t an inch every day…maybe it’ll rain 7 inches on the day you come, and then take the rest of the week off!)
-Needless to say – a LOT of water comes from the Iao stream (much of it diverted by a massive diversion EMI has downstream, between the park and the Hawai’i Nature Center.)
+The second wettest place in Hawai’i (the wettest, on Kauai, is also unofficially the wettest place on earth), the summit of the valley receives an average of over an inch of rain per day. (that isn’t an inch every day…maybe it’ll rain seven inches the day before your visit and take the rest of the week off!)
+Much of this water flows into the `Iao stream – and virtually every drop is drained by a massive diversion that Wailuku Water takes off just outside the park.

 The main attraction here is the ‘Iao needle (Kuka’emoku) – a 1200′ (2250′ from sea level) high peak created by erosion of the softer rock around it over many millennia.
 In Hawai’ian culture, it is known as the phallic stone of the god of the ocean (Kanaloa.)
 They must not have wanted to share this view when they erected the lookout deck – because any normal person will wonder what kind of Freudian case-study thinks of a phallus when they see this scene.
 But if you look from a different angle (hint: parking lot) you can see a much clearer (if less impressive) view of the whole package.